UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Assembly.md

 	**Note:** The heatsinks may not be exactly the same size as the components you apply them to.
 This is normal.

-	**Note:** If you have large fingers or are clumsy (like this author is), you may have to remove the motherboard from the case base for this step.
-If you do, place the motherboard back in the base of the case after installing the heatsinks.
+	**Note:** If you have large fingers or are clumsy (like this author is), you may have to remove the Pi from the case base for this step.
+If you do, place the Pi back in the base of the case after installing the heatsinks.

 	**Note:** If you only have less than 5 heatsinks, the largest square heatsink in the below image is the only critical location to which a heatsink absolutely must be applied.